eth-brownie/brownie/docs/api-network.rst

     .. note::

-        When calling this method, you must ensure that the user has not had a chance to take their own snapshot since ``_internal_snap`` was called.
+        When calling this method, you must ensure that the user has not had a chance to take their own snapshot since :func:`_internal_snap <Rpc._internal_snap>` was called.

 Internal Methods
 ----------------